indykiss/DataStructures-Algos/Progress.md

 # ----------------------------------------------#

-* Onsite on April 1st
+* Onsite on ?
+June ?
+I paused process

 + 2 technical phone screens Feb/March.ish

 # ----------------------------------------------#

+# March

+- From Dec - March, +30 new algos, but that's ok.
+Dec-Feb was tough

 # February To-dos:
-- The 'coding interview university' thing?
-- Leetcode?
-Algoexpert?
-IDK.
-Just make progress
 - Work with Dom to work through practicing algos
+- Couple interviews (5 with 1 company, 2 with another + 1 in March)

 # January: